A plate full of cannoli

 Giacomo got the job, and that made him very happy.

-Il Quale
+Il quale

-The Which
+Which (formal)

 Ieri ho visto un film, il quale era divertente.